Valentina Grizodubova: Early life and pre-war career

-Born in Kharkiv, in the Kharkov Governorate of the Russian Empire (present-day Ukraine), she was the daughter of Stepan Vasilyevich Grizodubov, a pioneer aircraft-designer.
+Born in Kharkov, in the Kharkov Governorate of the Russian Empire (present-day Ukraine), she was the daughter of Stepan Vasilyevich Grizodubov, a pioneer aircraft-designer.
 At the age of fourteen, she flew a glider solo.
 She played piano and graduated from a conservatory as well as from the Kharkov Technical Institute.
 She spoke several foreign languages.
-In 1929, she graduated from the Penza Flying Club of the paramilitary association OSOAVIAKhIM.
+In 1929 she graduated from the Penza Flying Club of the paramilitary association OSOAVIAKhIM.
 She also trained at the Kharkov Flight School.

-In 1933, she graduated from the Tula Advanced Flying School.
+In 1933 she graduated from the Tula Advanced Flying School.
 Here she became a flight instructor and trained 86 male pilots, many of whom became Heroes of Soviet Union.
-From 1934 to 1938, she flew in a "Propaganda" Squadron named after Maxim Gorky.
+From 1934 to 1938 she flew in a "Propaganda" Squadron named after Maxim Gorky.

 She flew many types of aircraft and set seven world records including one for highest altitude reached by a female pilot on a two-seater seaplane, 3,267 meters (10718.5 feet) on 15 October 1937, (FAI Record File Number 121.16) three speed records and one for long-distance flying between Moscow and Aktyubinsk together with Marina Raskova.

-On September 24–25, 1938, flying as pilot-in-command with Marina Raskova as navigator and Polina Osipenko as co-pilot, she completed the 5,910-kilometer-long flight named Rodina (Russian for "Motherland") on an Antonov ANT-37, setting an international women's record for a straight-line distance flight (FAI Record File Number 10444).
+On September 24–25, 1938, flying as pilot-in-command with Marina Raskova as navigator and Polina Osipenko as co-pilot, she completed the 5,910-kilometer-long flight named Rodina (Russian for "Motherland") on an Tupolev ANT-37, setting an international women's record for a straight-line distance flight (FAI Record File Number 10444).
 She had already accumulated 5000 flight hours flight before the historic event; after the flight she and her crew members became the first women awarded the title Hero of the Soviet Union on 2 November 1938, also receiving a reward of 25,000 rubles.